How to help someone living with dementia deal with the COVID-19 pandemic

 - Unusual changes in body language – violent actions, pulling away, tight fists

-In the event of any of these changes, can the person be consoled, calmed or distracted?
-If the behaviour is persistent, this can be a sign of infection.
+The person may also seem harder to be consoled, calmed or distracted.
 Newly developed challenging behaviours that can be a sign of pain include:

 - Apathy and withdrawal from activities and interactions

 - Becoming more high maintenance, seemingly more difficult to please

 If you are in doubt as to how the person you’re caring for is feeling, you might also wish to try a visual aid, such as a face scale.
 This can be used to help you identify how someone is feeling.

 Tips for explaining the lockdown to someone with dementia